(20 ILCS 3855/1-125)

 (11) The average quantity, price, contract type and

-term, and rate impact of all renewable resources purchased under the electricity procurement plans for electric utilities.
+term, and rate impact of all renewable resources procured under the long-term renewable resources procurement plans for electric utilities.

 (12) A comparison of the costs associated with the